-- Even with a substantial decrease in the number of older first-time freshmen enrolled at Southeast Community College, this institution has continued to attract a disproportionately high number of older, first-time freshmen.
-In fall 2002, Southeast accounted for 41% of all of the Nebraska-resident first-time freshmen who started college more than a year after high school graduation.
-In fall 2006, Southeast attracted 34% of the state's first-time freshmen in this cohort. - Between 2002 and 2006, Mid-Plains Community College enrolled 259 fewer first-times freshmen who started college more than a year after high school graduation, and Metropolitan Community College and Northeast Community College reported decreases of 24 and 74 students in this cohort, respectively. - Over the same four-year period, Central Community College experienced an increase of 112 Nebraska-resident, first-time freshmen who enrolled more than a year after high school graduation and Northeast also reported a comparable increase of 74 freshmen in this cohort. - In spite of the significant decline in the number of older first-time freshmen who attended Southeast and Mid-Plains, the community colleges as a whole attracted an increased share of the "more than 12 months" first-time freshmen cohort between fall 2002 and fall 2006.
-In fall 2002, the state's six community colleges accounted for 68% of the Nebraska-resident first-time freshmen who enrolled in college more than 12 months after graduating from high school.
-In fall 2006, this percentage increased to 72%. - In fall 2006, for-profit/career schools accounted for 14% of the first-time freshmen who enrolled at degree-granting colleges more than a year after high school graduation, but the for-profit schools accounted for 26% of the total decrease of 2,200 students shown in Figure 1.2.4 on the previous page. - Degree-granting for-profit schools enrolled 567 fewer older first-time freshmen in fall 2006 than they did in fall 2002.
-About 80% of this decline is attributable to reduced enrollments at the Omaha and Lincoln campuses of Kaplan University.1 - Why there was a significant decrease in the number of first-time freshmen who enrolled in college more than 12 months after high school graduation, especially at Southeast Community College, is not known.
-However, economic conditions, higher tuitions, and federal and state grant aid not keeping pace with increases in tuition and fees are three of the factors that may have adversely affected the enrollments of Nebraska residents who did not go to college immediately or soon after they graduated from high school. - It also should be noted that the timing of the decreases in enrollment of "older" first-time freshmen varied by sector.
-About 46% of the total decrease in enrollments at the community colleges occurred between 2002 and 2004, while the remaining 54% was evidenced between 2004 and 2006.
-The independent institutions, on the other hand, experienced 91% of their enrollment decline between 2002 and 2004 and only 9% between 2004 and 2006.
-At the for-profit schools, 65% of the total decrease in enrollments occurred between 2002 and 2004, while 35% was evidenced between 2004 and 2006.
-In comparison, enrollment of "older" first-time freshmen at the University of Nebraska decreased between 2002 and 2004 and then increased between 2004 and 2006.
+- Even with a substantial decrease in the number of older first-time freshmen enrolled at Southeast Community College, this institution has continued to attract a high number of older, first-time freshmen.
+In fall 2002, Southeast enrolled 2,396 students in this category, accounting for 41% of all of the Nebraska-resident first-time freshmen who started college at degree-granting institutions more than a year after high school graduation.
+In fall 2008, Southeast attracted 27% (730) of the state's first-time freshmen in this cohort. - Compared to Southeast, Metropolitan Community College (Metro) experienced a much lower decrease in the enrollment of older, first-time freshmen between 2002 and 2008.
+At the beginning of this period, Metro enrolled 783 (13%) of the state's first-time freshmen who started college at degree-granting schools more than 12 months after high school graduation.
+In fall 2008, Metro enrolled 67 fewer students in this cohort than it did in fall 2002.
+With 714 older, first-time freshmen in fall 2008, Metro enrolled 26% of the state's first-time freshmen who graduated more than a year before they went to college, almost equaling Southeast's percentage. - Between 2002 and 2008, Mid-Plains Community College enrolled 253 fewer first-time freshmen who started college more than a year after high school graduation, and Western Nebraska Community College and Northeast Community College reported a decrease of of 118 students in this cohort.
+By fall 2008, Mid-Plains enrolled only 65 first-time freshmen from Nebraska who started college more than a year after high school, and Western enrolled 95 students in this category, accounting for 2% and 3% of the state's enrollment, respectively. - Over the same six-year period, Central Community College experienced an increase of 67 Nebraska-resident, first-time freshmen who enrolled more than a year after high school graduation and Northeast also reported a comparable increase of 73 freshmen in this cohort.
+As a result, Central enrolled 227 students in fall 2008, and Northeast enrolled 179, accounting for 8% and 7%, respectively, of the state's enrollment of older, first-time freshmen. - In spite of the significant decline in the number of older first-time freshmen who attended Southeast and Mid-Plains, the community colleges as a whole attracted an increased share of the "more than 12 months" first-time freshmen cohort between fall 2002 and fall 2008.
+In fall 2002, the state's six community colleges accounted for 68% of the Nebraska-resident first-time freshmen who enrolled in degree-granting colleges more than 12 months after graduating from high school.
+In fall 2008, this percentage increased to 73%. - In fall 2008, for-profit/career schools accounted for 10% of the first-time freshmen who enrolled at degree-granting colleges more than a year after high school graduation, but the for-profit schools accounted for 25% of the total decrease of 3,135 students shown in Figure 1.2.4 on the previous page. - Degree-granting for-profit schools enrolled 798 fewer older first-time freshmen in fall 2008 than they did in fall 2002.
+About 80% of this decline is attributable to reduced enrollments at the Omaha and Lincoln campuses of Kaplan University.1 - Collectively, Nebraska's independent colleges and universities enrolled 345 fewer students in the "more than 12 months" first-time freshmen cohort in fall 2008 than in fall 2002.
+However, 90% of this decrease is attributable to reduced enrollments at Bellevue University and Concordia University.